sscdelft/sscdelft.github.io/activities/_posts/2021-10-19-company-day.md

 title: "Company day"
 ---

-In 21st century, applied mathematics is pivotal in many of the industries.
-To discover the role of applied mathematics in the industries, SIAM studnet chapter of TU Delft is organizing the company day event on **19-October-2021**.
-In this company day event, different companies will elaborate how applied mathematics can be useful in their respective industries.
+In the 21st century, applied mathematics is pivotal in many industries.
+To discover the role of applied mathematics in different industries, SIAM student chapter of TU Delft is organizing the company day event on **19-October-2021**.
+In this company day event, different companies will elaborate on how applied mathematics can be helpful in their respective industries.
 The program of the company day event is,

 * **09h00 - 10h00: [Vortech]**
 * **10h15 - 11h45:  [ASML]**